 In 1997 Michael then became a full time horticultural photographer.
 With his new wife Sonia he travelled widely in North America, Europe, Australia and New Zealand photographing for a company in Europe as well as for horticultural magazines and catalogues.
 Michael gave horticultural talks (including all about willows) and also advises homeowners on garden design and garden problems.

 Michael is now is now sharing his knowledge of the genus Salix to help Public Gardens with the nomenclature of their Willows in their Collections.
 He has assisted the Denver Botanical Garden, the Chicago Botanical Garden, the Morton Arboretum, the Holden Arboretum, the Dawes Arboretum, the Brooklyn Botanical Garden, and the Montreal Botanical Garden.
 When he isn't able to help, Michael calls on two Russian Salicologists to help out.
-First is Dr. Irina Belyaeva, head of the Herbarium of the Royal Botanic Gardens Kew; secondly Dr Julia Kuzovkina of the University of Connecticut.
-Together the three of us have recently worked on a paper regarding the taxonomy of Salix gracilistyla, its cultivars and hybrids—including Salix xleucopithecia (gracilistyla x caprea), what the West (including us) erroneously called Salix chaenomeloides; a totally different species.
+First is Dr. Irina Belyaeva, recently retired head of the Herbarium of the Royal Botanic Gardens Kew; secondly Dr. Julia Kuzovkina of the University of Connecticut.
+Together the three of us recently worked on a paper regarding the taxonomy of Salix gracilistyla, its cultivars and hybrids—including Salix xleucopithecia (gracilistyla x caprea).
+This is what the West (including us) erroneously called Salix chaenomeloides; a totally different species.
 Here's a link to that species: CHAEN.
 What was incorrectly labelled Salix chaenomeloides, Michael gave the cultivar name 'Winter Beauty' as it is so showy all winter.
 'Winter Glory'.

 Dr Kuzovkina has published a Willow Check List of all published Salix cultivars and is involved with the authority that will control the publishing of new Willow cultivar names.